Cloud-Schematics/lamp-simple/README.md

 ## Delete an action
 ​
-1. From the [Schematics actions dashboard](https://cloud.ibm.com/schematics/actions){: external}, find the action that you want to delete.
+1. From the [Schematics actions dashboard](https://cloud.ibm.com/schematics/actions), find the action that you want to delete.
 2. From the actions menu, click **Delete**.
 ​